SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

-To add the Cloud Foundry actuator endpoint, use the `UseHypermediaActuator()` methods from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
+To add the Hypermedia actuator endpoint, use the `UseHypermediaActuator()` methods from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).

 ##### 1.2.13.2.3 ASP.NET OWIN App